The Drill-Down and Fabricate Test (DDFT): A Protocol for Measuring Epistemic Robustness in Language Models: A Two-System Model of LLM Cognition

 \section{A Two-System Model of LLM Cognition}

 The empirical patterns observed in DDFT evaluations suggest a functional explanation for how LLMs process and verify knowledge.
-We propose a conceptual two-system model that provides a unifying framework for understanding epistemic robustness. \textbf{We emphasize that this decomposition is behavioral and functional, not a claim about explicit neural modules or architectural components.} Rather, it is a predictive framework that organizes observed behaviors and generates testable hypotheses.
+We emphasize that this decomposition is \textbf{behavioral and functional}, not a claim about explicit neural modules.